 - Disappointed by the Motive: When he learns that Broly hates Goku because he cried a lot when they were both babies, Vegeta wastes no time in calling it "so dumb".

 - Double Standard: Rape, Male on Male: Vegeta, taking the opportunity to be a dick to his son again, proclaims that Broly can bed "Princess Trunks" to breed more Saiyans, to which the latter quickly objects to.
-After Broly turns into the Legendary Super Saiyan he accuses Trunks of lying to him only to call him a dirty boy afterwards which causes Trunks to Freak Out and asks Goku to Instant Transmission him out of there.
+After Broly turns into the Legendary Super Saiyan he accuses Trunks of lying to him only to call him a "dirty boy" afterwards.
+This causes Trunks to Freak Out and begs Goku to Instant Transmission him out of there.
+While he is ruthlessly beaten up, there doesn't seem to be any "rape" involved, thankfully.

 - Drunk with Power: Vegeta as King Vegeta, naturally.
 Besides the Double Standard: Rape, Male on Male above, he has all the soldiers call Trunks "Princess Trunks' after Paragus mistakes him for a woman and promotes Paragus for enslaving a race to build Vegeta's castle.